stefanwatermann/DOSBoxLauncher/README.md

 ## Usage
 1. Download and install DOSBox ([www.dosbox.com](https://www.dosbox.com)) if not already done.
 2. Create a "DOS-Games" folder somewhere on your system and put all games (folders) you want to run here.
-3. Download and run DOSBoxLaucher.
+3. Download and run DOSBox Laucher.

 The main window shows a list of the configured DOS applications / games.
 A double click starts the respective game.